ElisabethCheston/BizNet/README.md

 The “Sign Out” button in the top navbar should be clickable and log you out of your account.
 You will get a confirmation popup message that you've been logged out.

 #### Create a profile
 In the profile page, user can present them self with a picture and personal information that might be of intrest to other users.
-If user is a subscription user, they will have the option to save other users to their contact newtwork.
+If user is a premium member, they will have the option to save contacts in their newtwork as well as creating and posting gigs for the job listing site.

 #### Edit Profile
 In users profile there is a button for editing the information.